ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.hidden.md

 * Address micro-services using DNS name resolution using {{site.data.keyword.dns_short}}
 * Connect VPCs via {{site.data.keyword.tg_short}}
 * Transparently configure a {{site.data.keyword.loadbalancer_short}} for an application

+### Abstract Architecture:
 <p style="text-align: center;">

   ![Architecture](images/solution59-vpc-tg-dns-iam-hidden/simple.png)
 </p>

-The user is accessing the applications.
+In the diagram above the user is accessing the applications.
 The applications are leveraging some shared micro-services.
 The company has separate devops teams that own application1, application2 and shared.
 A networking team focuses on connectivity and network security.
 The devops teams manage Virtual Service Instances, VSIs, used to implement the services they create and support.

 The teams determined the following architecture could meet their isolation and connectivity requirements.
 Notice that application1, shared, and application2 are VPCs.
 The single zone and subnet in each VPC can be expanded to a more detailed multi zone implementation over time.

+### Concrete Architecture
 <p style="text-align: center;">

   ![Architecture](images/solution59-vpc-tg-dns-iam-hidden/architecture.png)